Universal Enveloping Algebras of Poisson Superalgebras: The PBW Theorem for Poisson Superalgebras

-Analogously to how the K\"{a}hler differentials over an algebra $A$ can be defined in terms of derivations, the even K\"{a}hler superdifferentials can be defined in terms of even superderivations.
+Analogously to how the K\"{a}hler differentials over an algebra $A$ can be understood as a universal derivation, the even K\"{a}hler superdifferentials can be understood as a universal even superderivation.